When Art Sings: Paintings in Opera

 About Helen Astrid

-After graduating from the Royal Academy of Music, I performed as a soprano soloist at most of the major venues in the UK including English National Opera, Linbury Theatre Royal Opera House Covent Garden, Garsington Opera and Chelsea Opera at the Queen Elizabeth Hall, South Bank.
+She graduated from the Royal Academy of Music, and performed as a soprano soloist at most of the major venues in the UK including English National Opera, Linbury Theatre Royal Opera House Covent Garden, Garsington Opera and Chelsea Opera at the Queen Elizabeth Hall, South Bank.

-I produced the UK premiere of The Juniper Tree by Philip Glass, which received outstanding international reviews with coverage on BBC R4, R3 and Classic FM.
-My book Singing Tips at your Fingertips described by Gary Lachman (The Guardian) as “the place to find the singer within” contains 365 singing tips to help you find your voice.
-It's available from AMAZON in Paperback, Kindle and Audible.
+Her book Singing Tips at your Fingertips described by Gary Lachman (The Guardian) as “the place to find the singer within” contains 365 singing tips and is an AMAZON bestseller available in Paperback, Kindle and Audible.

-Please don't hesitate to contact me for any further details.
+Please don't hesitate to get in touch for more details.

 Send a message to the speaker